Rental Car Guide for San Francisco

 San Francisco is a city that loves to support small businesses over big chains.
 We don’t have a Wal-Mart or a Barnes and Noble.
 So although we do have the big national car rentals and they provide a solid option for renting a car there are also smaller local agencies to choose from.
 We always recommend photo documenting all of the body of a car on all four sides, together with all seats in the interior to avoid damage claims.

-One of the family-owned companies that may help you get a better price on a car, particularly at the last minute, is Reliable Rent a Car, located in Union Square.
+One of the family-owned companies that may help you get a better price on a car, particularly at the last minute, is City Rental Cars, located in Union Square.
 They focus on affordable cars that can get you around, and also offer extended late night hours for dropoff – very close to the largest San Francisco hotels.
 You can even get free parking.
 It can make a big difference in the highly-automated rental car industry to deal with an actual small business that is part of San Francisco.
 You may find shorter lines and they are often mentioned by the hotel concierge staff.

 Finally, San Francisco is a city with a lot of options for Zipcar members.
 Zipcar is a car sharing program available in many cities.
 This option is great because you can reserve a car just for the hours you need it and then return it, saving yourself time as well as the hassle of finding parking for a rental car.